Arc Hull Baseline

 Tue, 11/01/2016 - 04:53 pm

-This package adds a collection of algorithmically-defined baselines for spectral data.
+This package adds a collection of algorithmically-defined baselines for spectroscopic data.
 It's named for the arc hull type baseline, in which a circular arc with adjustable depth is added to the spectrum (ie., the spectrum is bent), and the lower portion of a convex hull is calculated for the resultant spectrum.
 The baseline consists of the sum of the arc and the convex hull.

 How to use the Arc Hull package

 Arc Hull requires that a spectrum is plotted in the top graph.
-Selecting Arc Hull from the Macros menu will add a panel on the left side of the graph.
+Selecting Arc Hull from the Analysis menu will add a panel on the left side of the graph.
 You can choose from a popup menu which of the spectra in the graph to use for the calculation.
 A working copy of the baseline and baseline-subracted spectrum are appended to the plot; these are updated as you adjust the parameters.

 Arc Hull controls